 Only the recommendations of each policy resolution will be debated during the policy plenary session of the OCC AGM.
 The background sections of the policy resolution will not be considered for discussion.

-The deadline to re-introduce and submit a sunsetting policy resolutions for the 2017 OCC AGM is Friday, February 9, 2018.
+The deadline to re-introduce and submit a sunsetting policy resolutions will be February 9, 2019.

 Proxy votes can be submitted to the OCC so that we can assign a delegate who may not already have a vote.
 Alternatively, you can choose to assign the proxy yourself as long as your preferred chamber/board is attending the OCC AGM & Convention.
 Within the next few weeks, we will be providing a form to be completed if your chamber/board will not be attending the AGM and would like to assign a proxy vote.
-Please note that the deadline to submit your proxy vote form is April 6, 2018.
+The deadline to submit your proxy vote is Thursday, April 25, 2019.

-If you have any questions about the policy resolution process, please contact Andrew Thiele, Policy Analyst, firstname.lastname@example.org, 647-243-3564.
+If you have any questions about the policy resolution process, please contact Ashley Challinor, Vice President of Policy.